rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

   * Mutex locks being released earlier than expected (a worrisome change in timing semantics when writing concurrent algorithms).

-In particular, the injection of the implcit drops could silently invalidate certain kinds of "resource acquisition is initialization" (RAII) patterns.
+In particular, the injection of the implicit drops could silently invalidate certain kinds of "resource acquisition is initialization" (RAII) patterns.

-It is important to keep in mind that one can always recreate the effect of the former drop flag by wrapping one's type `T` in an `Option<T>`; therefore, the problem is *not* that such RAII patterns cannot be expresed.
-It is merely that a user may assume that a variable binding induces RAII-style effect, and that assumpion is then invalidated due to a errant move on one control-flow branch.
+It is important to keep in mind that one can always recreate the effect of the former drop flag by wrapping one's type `T` in an `Option<T>`; therefore, the problem is *not* that such RAII patterns cannot be expressed.
+It is merely that a user may assume that a variable binding induces RAII-style effect, and that assumption is then invalidated due to a errant move on one control-flow branch.

-Therefore, to defend against users being surprised by the early implicit drops induced by static drop semantics, this RFC proposes adding lints that tell the user about the points in the control-flow where implcit drops are injected.
+Therefore, to defend against users being surprised by the early implicit drops induced by static drop semantics, this RFC proposes adding lints that tell the user about the points in the control-flow where implicit drops are injected.
 The specific proposal is to add two lints, named `quiet_early_drop` and `unmarked_early_drop`, with the default settings `#[allow(quiet_early_drop)]` and `#[warn(unmarked_early_drop)]`.
 (The two lints are similar in name